alexgunkel/logbook/README.md

     <domain>/logbook/<LogBook_id>/logs

-The EcmaScript application then establishes a websocket-connection and displays the log messages related to the client.
+The *EcmaScript* application then establishes a websocket-connection and displays the log messages related to the client.

+## Orchestration
+We recommend orchestration via Nginx-Proxy.